- Leonardo is an IoT/Big Data “solution” marketed far too early by SAP.

 We can see where this is headed.
 This is because we covered the fraudulent use of the term Digital Transformation.
-This term has been incorrectly reintroduced by SAP and goes back to the 19th century, as we covered in the article The Problem with Using the Term Digital Transformation for Modern IT Projects.
+This term has been incorrectly reintroduced by SAP.
+It goes back to the 19th century, as we covered in the article The Problem with Using the Term Digital Transformation for Modern IT Projects.

 But the term is nonsense.
 There is no disputing that the word is popular, but it is nonsense nonetheless.

-Digital transformation is a term that is used to wrap things in a fake blanket of innovation and or prestige.
+Digital transformation is a term used to wrap things in a fake blanket of innovation and or prestige.

 The use of a term like “Digital Transformation” has a specific purpose.
-It is designed to get the listener or reader to turn off their brain and accept the message being presented because the presenter is using the right “code word.”
+It is designed to get the listener or reader to turn off their brains and accept the message being presented because the presenter uses the right “code word.”

-A term that carries no information, but is designed to present a desirable context or to invoke a subconscious response is referred to as a term of propaganda.
+A term that carries no information, but is designed to present a desirable context or invoke a subconscious response, is referred to as propaganda.